Adeline Keating

 Adeline May Keating (8 January 1885 – 7 March 1957) was an Australian businesswoman.
 She rose to be an international buyer for Sidney Myer's emporium.
-She was said to be the highest paid business woman in Australia.
+She was said to be the highest paid businesswoman in Australia.

 Life

 Keating was born in Bendigo in 1885.
-Her mother was Ann Jobling (born Todd) and her father was William Kearing and she was their seventh surviving child.
+Her mother was Ann Jobling (born Todd) and her father was William Keating and she was their seventh surviving child.
 She had a complex relationship with her father who was a sharebroker.
-He regarded her as an unwanted child and her feelings evolved from respect to hate for him.
+He regarded her as an unwanted child and her feelings for him evolved from respect to hate.
 He went broke and died in 1908.
 For the next ten years she and her mother lived in poverty and Keating gave up her dream of becoming an actress.

 On 5 August 1915 Sidney Myer opened his emporium, a building so iconic that its frame is still retained in the Emporium Melbourne on the same site over 100 years later.
-Keating who had met Myers walked miles to join the crowd and she was hired to be a salesperson in the store.
+Keating who had met Myer walked miles to join the crowd and she was hired to be a salesperson in the store.
 She found success in the business.